 The first royalty is equal to 30% of net proceeds received by the payor from the sale of minerals, less certain deemed production costs (the "Dewey-Burdock 30% NPR").
-Until the project has produced 6,250,000 pounds of uranium oxide, the deemed production costs are US\$40.50/lb. of uranium and thereafter are US\$27.05/lb. of uranium, adjusted for inflation in each case.
+Until the project has produced 6,250,000 pounds of uranium oxide, the deemed production costs are US\$40.50 per pound of uranium and thereafter are US\$27.05 per pound of uranium, adjusted for inflation in each case.